aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.9.rst.txt

        34:     try:
        35:         a = A()
     -->36:         a.x  # Testing instance
-       37:     except Exception as e:
+       37:     except AttributeError as e:

             a: <A object> from test_attribute_error.test_Generic